Apr 11, 2020

 Can you Freeze Shredded Cheese?

 Money Tip – Generally, I don’t buy Shredded cheese – it’s always cheaper to shred your own!
-I only ever purchase it if I am in a pinch and don’t have any thawed out for a certain dish last minute.
+I only ever purchase it if I am in a pinch and don’t have any thawed out for a particular dish last minute.
 You pay for the convenience of not having to do the work yourself.

 If you plan to freeze cheese to use later on a pizza, shred your cheese first and then freeze it in the quantities you are will need later.
 You can also spread the shredded cheese out on a pan and freeze it like this to avoid clumping.
 Once the cheese is frozen, just slide it into a bag.
 Make sure to put the date on the bag before storing it in the freezer.